samis-group/homelab/molecule/README.md

 - [Vagrant](https://www.vagrantup.com/downloads)
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

-### Set up VirtualBox networking on Linux and macOS
+### Set up VirtualBox networking on Linux, macOS and WSL

-_You can safely skip this if you are working on Windows._
+*You can safely skip this if you are working on Windows without WSL.*

 Furthermore, the test cluster uses the `192.168.30.0/24` subnet which is [not set up by VirtualBox automatically](https://www.virtualbox.org/manual/ch06.html#network_hostonly).
 To set the subnet up for use with VirtualBox, please make sure that `/etc/vbox/networks.conf` exists and that it contains this line: